 - Unify your web marketing strategies by showing Spanish-language customers they are just as important as everyone else in the U.S. market.
 Don’t just create Spanish-language micro-sites.
 Give Spanish speakers and their families the same immersive customer experience as everyone else.

 - Be thoughtful when translating into Spanish.
-It is key to remember that in Spanish, there is a formal and an informal address.
+It is key to remember that in Spanish, there is a formal and informal address.
 The “tú” vs. “usted” decision will direct many elements of your communication plan.
 Know your audience and your brand voice; perhaps informal and fun or traditional and serious.

 - Enhance your SEO for Spanish.
 If you are focusing on only the optimization of your English content for SEO, then your Spanish content will duly suffer as will your Spanish speakers when they try to find you using search.